 Tovolea Restaurant is set on a sunset-facing strip of the beach in front of the sprawling infinity pool.
 This relaxed venue incorporates traditional Fijian design and barefoot luxury.
 Chef Ihaka Peri crafts a daily changing menu of grilled dishes and fresh local seafood.
 Dishes include the likes of poached Mahi Mahi, aubergine and pepper sambal and cumin yoghurt.
-RaRa restaurant and bar is open for low-key lunches and dinners; here you’ll find locally inspired café dishes.
-It also has a gourmet delia where you can pick up takeaway treats to bundle over to your villa or pack up for a picnic; offerings include cheese, freshly baked goods and wine.
+RaRa restaurant and bar is open for themed evenings with a range of global cuisine.
+It also has a gourmet deli where you can pick up takeaway treats to bundle over to your villa or pack up for a picnic; offerings include cheese, freshly baked goods and wine.
 Alfresco TeiTei Pizzeria cookes up wood-fired pizzas using ingredients plucked from the adjacent garden; pull up a seat in this outdoor eatery or take your pizza to-go and meander over to the outdoor KaloKalo Cinema.
 Last, but certainly not least, guests can swing by the ice creamery anytime they’d like for on-the-house frozen treats; flavours range from the classic to the tropical.

 Beachfront Tovolea Bar is aptly placed for sundowners; cocktails are concocted with house-made ales, bitters, tonics, probiotics and kombuchas.